 Student panels will provide opportunities for questions and conversations with BCH senior students regarding academic major/career selection process from the student perspective.

-The Brooks College of Health Career Coordinator will facilitate workshops on personality and career selection.
+BCH Career Services will facilitate workshops on personality and career selection.

 Pre-health Career Week will offer a dedicated individual appointment opportunity with the BCH Career Coordinator to discuss major choice, future career goals, health related careers, and potential opportunities to gain experience.